saul-melo/Space-Photo-App/README.md

-# apod
-iOS app

-* fetches photo data from NASA's Astronomy Picture of the Day Open API
+# NASA Astronomy Picture of the Day iOS app
-* high definition image presented alongside its description
-* scroll view guarantees the text is always easy to read
+see the picture of the day along with its description